soymadip/My-Practice-Environment/PYTHON/Notes/1. Procedural/Day 1 - 28/22 - Introduction to Lists.md

 # Python Lists

-- Lists are ordered collection of data items.
+- Lists are *ordered* collection of data items.
 - List items are separated by commas and enclosed within square brackets <mark style="background: #5c5959;">[ ]</mark>.
-- Lists are changeable meaning we can alter them after creation.
+-  Lists are **mutable**, meaning we can alter them after creation.

 Example 1:
 ```python